-During his remarkable public service career, Volcker advised presidents from Richard Nixon to Barack Obama, and held a series of critical government positions in which he maintained the highest ethical standards, promoted important financial reforms and exercised tremendous influence over U.S. economic policy.
+During his remarkable public service career, Volcker advised presidents from Richard Nixon to Barack Obama, held a series of critical government positions in which he maintained the highest ethical standards, promoted important financial reforms and exercised tremendous influence over U.S. economic policy.

 As chairman of the Board of Governors of the Federal Reserve System from 1979 to 1987, Volcker played a pivotal role in curbing high inflation and unemployment.
 In earlier stages of his career, Volcker served as an economist for the Federal Reserve, as director of the Treasury’s Office of Financial Analysis, as undersecretary of the Treasury for monetary affairs and as president of the Federal Reserve Bank of New York.